 I gave a big hug to Uncle Mark, made a quick check on my horse in the trailer and I embarked on the dreaded 4-hour drive home.
 The washboard dirt roads rattled my old truck as I drove off.
 In the vibrating rear view mirror, I watched the white fences bordering the ranch fade away as I wiped a tear.
 I swore that someday I would live here in southern Idaho.

 In 2004, I finally did it.
-After countless boating trips to the Snake River, my wife Lori and I decided that we wouldn’t be happy unless we lived here.
-We built a home on the Snake River in Declo and NEVER looked back.
+After countless boating trips to the Snake River, I decided that I wouldn’t be happy unless we lived here.
 Twenty years had passed since my Fairfield memories and life had taken me on an amazing journey.
-I married an incredible woman (my wife Lori) and we have two great kids (Haylie & Zack).
 I had a country music career in Las Vegas, which led to a computer graphic design business, which led to a wakeboarding event production company, which led to a senior photography position with a Utah magazine.
 And it has all led up to this… right here… right now!

 Welcome to the Premiere Issue of